New PS Plus service will include blockbusters like God of War and retro PS1 games

 Dubbed “Project Spartacus” before launch, this updated offering for Playstation subscribers will provide access to Sony’s library of classic PS4 games, PS5 exclusives and retro titles from earlier consoles as well as access to exclusive demos of upcoming titles ahead of their release.
 And now we finally have confirmation of what games will be coming to the new service this summer.

-The all new and improved Playstation Plus will be launching in June 2022 with three payment options for new and existing subscribers: “essential”, “extra” and “premium”.
+The all new and improved Playstation Plus will be launching in the UK on 23 June 2022 with three payment options for new and existing subscribers: “essential”, “extra” and “premium”.

 The essential tier will cost the same as the current Playstation Plus subscription and will effectively offer the same service, with access to cloud saves, multiplayer and free games every month.